anoopmundathan/frontend-nanodegree-arcade-game/README.md

 One additional life for Green gem

-Extra points for Orange gem

-Extra points for Blue gem
+Extra points for Orange & Blue gem

 ## How to start the game